folutade/KnowThatYouAnointed/content/posts/the-party.md

   Just don't got the audacity to tell you***
   -"6:16 in LA"

-* Drake's strategy of paying "street niggas" and other tough guys to be part of his crew is well documented online most notably in [this video by HipHopMadness](https://www.youtube.com/watch?v=5hgN3ze96zU).
+* Drake's strategy of paying "street niggas" and other tough guys to be part of his crew is well documented online, most notably in [this video by HipHopMadness](https://www.youtube.com/watch?v=5hgN3ze96zU).

 {{< /details >}}